Skycoder42/qpm-translate/README.md

 ```.sh
 ./vendor/de/skycoder42/qpm-translate/qpm-translate.py lrelease ./myapp.pro
 ```

+##### Missing translations
+In case qpm packages that you include do not provide translations, you can either generate them the same way a package developer would, or simply run plain `lupdate` on your project.
+It will scan the sources of qpm packages as well, and include the translations into your projects ts files.

 ### Problems
 One major problem is, that users without the knowledget how to create the applications will not be able to use your pre-generate translations.
 However, it will not influence normal lupdate/lrelease runs.
 They will simply create the ts files specified in the pro file, and all the translations (untranslated) from the qpm sources as well.
 This means unaware users will not have any problems with you adding this package, but will not use the features as well.
 To prevent this, you should promote the use of `make lupdate` and `make lrelease` in your packages.